aetheric-oss/se-services/docs/semp.md

 - **Children**
   - Any requirements that extend from this requirement
 - **Linked User Story**
-  - What user stories is this requirement addressing?
+  - Which user stories does this requirement address?

 *Example*: